MalikiOne/JaLBot/README.md

 ## Other Bits and bobs
 	If you want !game and !twitch commands please be sure to edit the games and streams JSON files to fit your needs!

-# Instructions for using the files
+## Instructions for using the files
 Requires Node (probably 0.12)

-Pull this repo
+Pull this repo (Or Download Zip and Extract)

 Edit/Create auth.json:
 Discord Bot's email/password